hitchtest/hitchelasticsearch/README.rst

 HitchElasticSearch
 ==================

-HitchPostgres is a plugin for the Hitch test framework that lets you run and interact with Elastic Search in an isolated way as part of a test.
+HitchElasticSearch is a plugin for the Hitch test framework that lets you run and interact with Elastic Search in an isolated way as part of a test.

 Use